caitlin-clark-getty-6.png

 This is a transitional period for the senior national team, which has won gold at the last eight Olympics and the last four World Cups.
 The average age of the 2024 Olympic team was over 30 years old, and there wasn't a single player younger than 26.
 Diana Taurasi has since retired, while the likes of Brittney Griner, Alyssa Thomas, Chelsea Gray and Jewell Loyd are all approaching their mid-30s.

-The likes of Clark -- a controversial snub from the 2024 Olympic team -- Bueckers, Boston, Reese, Citron, Iriafen and Howard will all have a chance to impress Lawson in Puerto Rico next month and prove that they deserve to be part of the national team set-up moving forward.
+The likes of Clark -- a controversial snub from the 2024 Olympic team -- Bueckers, Reese, Iriafen and Howard will all have a chance to impress Lawson in Puerto Rico next month and prove that they deserve to be part of the national team set-up moving forward.